trinhtuanvubk/handwritten-ocr/README.md

 # Vietnamese Handwritten OCR (Top 5 Kalapa Challenge 2023)
 - In this project, we implement a lightweight model `SVTR` in pytorch for handwritten-ocr task.
 In terms of steps, we trained a pretrained model with a large of generated data.
 Then, we fintuned model with real handwritten data.
+- There are still many `hard code` here, sorry for that.
 ### Environment

 - To create virtual environment: